Blackjack Side Bets

 • Three Suited 7s – 5,000:1

-There are several variations of this side wager but this is probably the best offering right now.
-As you can see, players who decide to place it can win extraordinary rewards if the dealer’s upcard is also a 7.
+There are several variations of this side wager, but this is currently one of the best offerings.
+As you can see, players who place it can win extraordinary rewards if the dealer’s upcard is also a 7.

 Royal Match

 The Royal Match side bet can be found in a wide variety of land-based casinos.
-Its name refers to the top bonus payout of 25:1 when the player’s first two cards are suited Queen and King.
-This wager also come in several versions and these are the most commonly offered payoffs:
+Its name refers to the top bonus payout of 25:1 when the player’s first two cards are a suited Queen and King.
+This wager also comes in several versions, and the following payoffs are the most commonly offered:

 • Easy Match (Any two cards of the same suit) – 5:2